austintoddj/texastwisters/src/data/programs/tumbling.md

     src: '/images/stock/unsplash/gym-01.jpg'
 infoSection:
   headline: Designed to promote age-appropriate skill development
-  text: Learn foundational skills like front rolls, cartwheels, and handstands.
-Then advance your technique with roundoff back handsprings, standing back tucks, and more!
+  text: Learn foundational skills like rolls, cartwheels, and handstands.
+Then advance your technique with back handsprings, standing back tucks, and more!
+Perfect for dancers and cheerleaders looking to take their tumbling skills to the next level.
-  ages: 4 - 5 years old
+  ages: 5 - 18 years old
-  dates: Jan.
-13 - Jun.
-31
+  dates: Year-round
-  schedule: M-F from 8AM - 5 PM
+  schedule: Advanced Wed 7 - 8 PM Beginner Tues 3:30 - 4:30 PM
   classSize: Student to teacher ratio of 10:1
 descriptionSection:
   text: >